waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Value of Brute-Force Automation:** When visually stuck, a systematic, automated search can reveal paths or triggers that are easily missed by manual exploration.
 It's a valid strategy for breaking through a perceived dead end.
 - **External Triggers:** If all internal solutions to a puzzle are exhausted (e.g., the lighthouse entrance), the trigger is likely external.
 Do not get stuck in a loop; expand the search area.
 - **Task Immediacy:** Deferred tasks are often forgotten.
 Actions like unstunning non-critical NPCs should be done immediately after the interaction is complete to maintain good state hygiene.
-- **Trust Markers Over Tools:** If my map markers indicate a path is blocked by an NPC, I must trust that information over a `find_path` result, as the tool cannot see off-screen NPCs.
+- **Trust Markers Over Tools:** If my map markers indicate a path is blocked by an NPC, I must trust that information over a `route_planner` result, as the tool cannot see off-screen NPCs.
 Do not attempt to path through known blockades.
 - **Immediate State Cleanup:** I must remember to perform immediate cleanup actions, like unstunning a non-critical NPC, as soon as the need for the stun is over.
 Deferring these tasks can lead to them being forgotten.
 - **Tool Glitch Recovery:** If a tool repeatedly fails with a bizarre error despite the code appearing correct (like a `ModuleNotFoundError` for a valid library), force a re-definition of the tool with a new commit message to clear any cached or corrupted state.
 - **Re-Exploration Strategy:** When all forward paths are confirmed dead ends, the solution may be in a previously visited area.
 Do not assume re-exploring is inefficient; a missed item, NPC, or trainer could be the key to progression.